What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 5. Bosch RAP7PK

-For so many blades, the price of the Bosch RAP7PK is quite reasonable and our team members are big fans of the bi-metal blade.
+For so many blades, the price of the Bosch RAP7PK is quite reasonable, making me a big fan of this bi-metal blade.

 6. EZARC R656HM